Synthetic Biology Terms and Definitions

 Design of Experiments (DoE): A systematic method for evaluating how specific processes involved in an experiment affect the outcome of that experiment.

 Expression (genetics): The process in which the product coded for by a gene is made.
-Genes are expressed and proteins are synthesized.
+Genes are expressed and proteins are synthesised.

 Feedstock: Raw, unprocessed materials used in manufacturing or industrial processes.